f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot and Data Grabber.md

 from selenium.webdriver.common.by import By
 ```

+The following will set the full screen width if there are scroll bars on the body... but what about the scroll bars in a div?

+Can we get the scroll width from the correct `div` element?

 ```python
 #Set a default screensize...
 #There are other ways of setting up the browser so that we can grab the full browser view,